xiaoyanh/STATS335_F23/hw7/hw7.md

    (If you don't already have one.)

 2. Go to the `XGBoost_demo.ipynb` notebook ([here](https://github.com/xiaoyanh/STATS335_F23/blob/master/hw7/XGBoost_demo.ipynb)) in this folder and click the
    "Open in Colab" button.

-   (This is the demo we did in class.)
+    ####

 3. In colaboratory, sure you are logged into your *Stanford email*.

-4. Click "File" -> "Save a copy in Drive" to save a copy of the notebook to your Google Drive.

-   (Otherwise, you will not be allowed to save changes.)
+3. Read and run this demo.

 ## XGBoost

+You will now rewrite this code using different parameters to search over.

 1. Click "File" -> "Save a copy in Drive" to save a copy of the notebook to your Google Drive.